FrancisAbainza/dont-say-the-same-thing-as-me/README.md

 # Don't Say The Same Thing As Me

-This is a fun and interactive web-based game built with Next.js, Drizzle ORM, Neon, and Clerk for authentication.
+This is a fun and interactive web-based game built with Next.js, Drizzle ORM, Neon, and OpenAI.
 The goal of the game is to provide unique answers to prompts without repeating what computer have said.

 ## Features